kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 ## User-defined overrides

-The Installer finds user-defined overrides by reading the ConfigMaps and Secrets deployed in the `kyma-installer` Namespace and marked with the `installer:overrides` label.
+The Installer finds user-defined overrides by reading the ConfigMaps and Secrets deployed in the `kyma-installer` Namespace and marked with:
+- the `installer: overrides` label
+- a `component: {COMPONENT_NAME}` label if the override refers to a specific component

+>**NOTE:** There is also an additional `kyma-project.io/installation: ""` label in all ConfigMaps and Secrets that allows you to easily filter the Installer resources.

 The Installer constructs a single override by inspecting the ConfigMap or Secret entry key name.
 The key name should be a dot-separated sequence of strings corresponding to the structure of keys in the chart's `values.yaml` file or the entry in chart's template.

-The Installer merges all overrides recursively into a single yaml stream and passes it to Helm during the Kyma installation and upgrade operation.
+The Installer merges all overrides recursively into a single `yaml` stream and passes it to Helm during the Kyma installation and upgrade operation.

 ## Common vs component overrides

 The Installer looks for available overrides each time a component installation or update operation is due.
 Overrides for the component are composed from two sets: **common** overrides and **component-specific** overrides.

 Kyma uses common overrides for the installation of all components.
-ConfigMaps and Secrets marked with the label `installer:overrides`, contain the definition.
-They require no additional label.
+ConfigMaps and Secrets marked with the `installer: overrides` label, contain the definition.

 Kyma uses component-specific overrides only for the installation of specific components.
-ConfigMaps and Secrets marked with both `installer:overrides` and `component: {component-name}` labels contain the definition.
+ConfigMaps and Secrets marked with both `installer: overrides` and `component: {component-name}` labels contain the definition.
 Component-specific overrides have precedence over common ones in case of conflicting entries.

+>**NOTE**: Add the additional `kyma-project.io/installation: ""` label to both common and component-specific overrides to enable easy installation resources filtering.

 ## Overrides examples